chrisweather/RocMQTTdisplay/README.md

 All rights reserved.

-Dynamic Passenger Information system for Model Railroad Stations controlled by Rocrail.
+Dynamic Passenger Information system for Model Railroad Stations controlled by Rocrail or other sources.
 Wireless communication with Rocrail or other sources via MQTT messages.
 A Lolin/Wemos D1 mini ESP8266 controller and a TCA9548A I2C Multiplexer can drive up to eight 0.91" 128x32
 I2C OLED displays.